The columnstore index provides a more performant way to retrieve data from large tables in queries that use a subset of all the columns in the table.

 The columnstore index caches the data of the related table in a compressed column-oriented format, which improves data locality for similar values.
 A query that uses the columnstore index benefits from more efficient I/O and CPU usage, which leads to shorter runtimes.

 A multicolumn columnstore index can be used with query conditions that involve any subset of the index columns.
 Like a BRIN index and unlike a B-tree index, the columnstore index effectiveness is the same regardless of which index columns the query conditions use.
-EPAS limits all multicolumn indexes to a maximum of 32 columns, see Multicolumn Indexes.
+PostgreSQL limits all multicolumn indexes to a maximum of 32 columns, see Multicolumn Indexes.
 If your analytical workload uses more columns, you might consider creating multiple columnstore indexes per table.
 For most use cases, a single columnstore index per table is enough.

 Use the columnstore index to cover the most commonly accessed columns.
 If columns are only used for archiving or rarely accessed, leave them out to save storage and to speedup the cache generation.